Sharjeel Imam: Prison

-On 28 January 2020, Sharjeel Imam was arrested by Delhi police for allegedly delivering inflammatory speeches against Citizenship (Amendment) Act (CAA) and National Register of Citizens (NRC).
+On 28 January 2020, Sharjeel Imam surrendered to Delhi police in his native Village KAKO while he was live on his Facebook before surrendering, for allegedly delivering inflammatory speeches against Citizenship (Amendment) Act (CAA) and National Register of Citizens (NRC).
 He was also booked under Unlawful Activities (Prevention) Act.
 After his arrest, he was taken to Assam and is held in Guwahati Central Jail.
 Whilst in prison, he was infected with COVID-19 and tested positive for it on 21 July 2020.

 On 29 July 2020, Delhi Court had issued a summon against Imam in the case related to his alleged inflammatory speech.
 Additional Sessions Judge Dharmender Rana, after viewing the charge-sheet filed against Imam under UAPA, asked him to appear in court on 1 September 2020.
-The court took this decision due to the coronavirus pandemic and said that if the physical appearance of the Imam is not possible then he can be presented via video-conferencing.
+The court took this decision due to the coronavirus pandemic and said that if the physical appearance of Imam is not possible then he can be presented via video-conferencing.

 In April 2022, a District Court in Delhi denied bail to Imam in a case alleging a "larger conspiracy" into the 2020 Delhi riots, involving charges under UAPA and Indian Penal Code, stating that the allegations were "prima facie true".
+In September 2020, Imam was granted bail in a case alleging that he delivered a seditious speech near Jamia Millia Islamia in 2019.